riscv-android-src/toolchain-rustc/src/doc/nomicon/src/send-and-sync.md

 Note that *in and of itself* it is impossible to incorrectly derive Send and Sync.
-Only types that are ascribed special meaning by other unsafe code can possible cause trouble by being incorrectly Send or Sync.
+Only types that are ascribed special meaning by other unsafe code can possibly cause trouble by being incorrectly Send or Sync.

 Most uses of raw pointers should be encapsulated behind a sufficient abstraction that Send and Sync can be derived.
 For instance all of Rust's standard